dracor-org/dracor-mcp/README.md

         "pydantic",
         "--with",
         "python-multipart",
+        "--with",
+        "rdflib",
+        "--with",
+        "lxml",
         "mcp",
         "run",
-        "/path/to/dracor-mcp/dracor_mcp_fastmcp.py"
+        "/path/to/dracor-mcp/dracor_mcp.py"
       ],
       "env": {
-        "DRACOR_API_BASE_URL": "https://dracor.org/api/v1"
+        "DRACOR_API_BASE_URL": "https://staging.dracor.org/api/v1"
       }
     }
   }
 }
 ```

-Replace `/path/to/dracor-mcp/` with the actual path to your dracor-mcp directory.
+Replace `/path/to/dracor-mcp/` with the actual absolute path to your dracor-mcp directory.
 This configuration uses `uv run` to execute the MCP server with the necessary dependencies without requiring a prior installation.

 If you want to use a different server, e.g. the staging server, change it in the environment variable `DRACOR_API_BASE_UR` in the configuration file: